elbwalker/eventpipe/src/firebase/README.md

 ### 5. Run locally
 To build and run the code locally, just run from the `src/firebase/functions` folder:
 ```
-npm run serve -- --project YOUR_FIREBASE_PROJECT_ID
+npm run serve -- --project YOUR_PROJECT_ID
 ```

-In the console you will find the enpoint URL, e.g. `http://127.0.0.1:5001/syte-elbwalker-test/europe-west1/handleEvent`.
+In the console you will find the enpoint URL, e.g. `http://127.0.0.1:5001/YOUR_PROJECT_ID/YOUR_REGION/handleEvent`.
 You can then send an event to your local API with:
 ```
-curl -d '{"key1":"value1", "key2":"value2"}' -H "Content-Type: application/json" -X POST http://127.0.0.1:5001/syte-elbwalker-test/europe-west1/handleEvent
+curl -d '{"key1":"value1", "key2":"value2"}' -H "Content-Type: application/json" -X POST http://127.0.0.1:5001/YOUR_PROJECT_ID/YOUR_REGION/handleEvent
 ```
 You will see some logoutput in your terminal